helsingborg-stad/active-directory-api-wp-integration/README.md

 });
 ```

-Filter the default redirect to page, subscribers may not beaffected to this (to homepage as default)
+Filter the default redirect to page, subscribers may not be affected to this (to homepage as default)
 ```php
 add_filter('adApiWpIntegration/login/defaultRedirect', function(){
     return home_url();